What is GEO Academies?

 Who are the GEO Academies?

-GEO Academies currently manages four charter schools in three states and we support both a K-12 “early college” model and a high school dropout recovery model.
+GEO Academies currently manages six charter schools in two states and we support both a K-12 “early college” model and a high school dropout recovery model.
 Our K-12 academies center on providing a classical education provided through Core Knowledge and Engage New York with a goal for our freshmen to start taking college courses and graduate from high school within four years with a two-year college Associate Degree.
 Our teachers use the highly effective National Institute for Excellence in Teaching program known as TAP (System for Teacher and Student Advancement).
 And our schools use technology to provide a blended learning experience.
 Our dropout recovery academy focuses on helping students earn their high school diploma AND prepare for a successful career or to enter college.
 Each GEO Academy’s goal is to give every student, regardless of race and socioeconomic background, a fair opportunity to pursue higher education and improve their life circumstances.

 - 21st Century Charter School at Gary (K-12): Authorized by Ball State University (started in 2005)